iourilitv/skillbox-ms-users/devops/ci-cd/gitlab/gitlab-ci-cd_1-0.md

 ERROR: Failed to remove network for build
 ERROR: Job failed: executor requires OSType=windows, but Docker Engine supports only OSType=linux ``

+## See copies of runner's configuration at:
+devops/ci-cd/gitlab/runners/configs/1
+!!!The example above was updated with changing executor to "instance".